 October gardening jobs

-No matter where you garden, JUSTIN RUSSELL's timely advice will keep your plot healthy and productive.
+No matter where your organic garden is located, this timely advice will keep your plot healthy and productive.

 If any month in Australia is a mixed bag of microclimatic vagaries, it has to be October.
 While northerners are at the start of their wet season build up, those of you in more timid southern locations are enjoying a lingering season of cool weather, blossoming trees and lovely green grass.